 For the students at Frankford High School, the half marathon is just a step on their journey to training for and finishing a full marathon at the Philadelphia Marathon.

 We believe in the transformative power of the run.
-We work to create as many opportunities as possible for young people to discover the lifelong benefits of the run and its powerful community.
+Through Brooks Future Run, we work to create as many opportunities as possible for young people to discover the lifelong benefits of the run and its powerful community.
 We are committed to clearing obstacles to participation, recognizing impactful coaches and mentors, and supporting our passionate partners.
+Read more.